dougolson/dougolson.github.io/_posts/2016-01-14-Vari-Mu-Compressor-Restoration.markdown

 ![webster1](/img/webster/webster1.jpg)

 It's an old Webster Electric 515 Vari-mu compressor with a 516 mic pre module.
 Wisconsin made, to boot - Webster was located in Racine.
-This was probably a P.A. grade piece of gear, but the transformers look pretty nice:
+The documentation just states that it is for use "in a sound system," but it has a telephone input channel, which suggests broadcast or paging.
+The transformers look pretty nice:

 ![webster2](/img/webster/webster2.jpg)